Congenital adrenal hyperplasia: Before the twentieth century

-20th and 21st centuries
+Twentieth and twenty-first centuries

 The association of excessive sex steroid effects with diseases of the adrenal cortex have been recognized for over a century.
 The term "adrenogenital syndrome" was applied to both sex-steroid producing tumors and severe forms of CAH for much of the 20th century, before some of the forms of CAH were understood.
 Congenital adrenal hyperplasia, which also dates to the first half of the century, has become the preferred term to reduce ambiguity and to emphasize the underlying pathophysiology of the disorders.